 Sharing via network

 If you are not familiar with version control systems, or if setting one up is too much of a hustle, then the next option is to share your projects via network.
-This generally means that you put your projects in a shared folder, or sync them across different PCs using software like Dropbox or Google Drive.
+This generally means that you put your projects in a shared folder, or sync them across different PCs using software like Dropbox, Google Drive, Microsoft OneDrive, iCloud Drive or similar.

 Before you go into this direction make sure that you understand the organization of projects used by WireframeSketcher.